 - + Five Critical Reminders About Liberty and Security from the Founders—Today, like every day, is a great day for a reminder of some of the top principles from the founders that we should never, ever forget.
 Unfortu...

-- + Prelude to Independence: Thomas Jefferson Declares British Acts Null and Void—“The British parliament has no right to exercise authority over us.”
-At all.
-This was the bold conclusion Thomas Jefferson came to in hi...
+- + Prelude to Independence: Thomas Jefferson Declares British Acts Null and Void—“A nullity” and “ we declare these acts void “ This was the bold conclusion about British Acts that Thomas Jefferson c...

 - + The Treaty of Paris: How the War for Independence Almost Didn’t End—Signed on Sept 3, 1783 – the Treaty of Paris has long been called the formal end to the War for Independence.
 But the war didn’t officiall...